-If client side authentication is also required then additionally the following should be added to Flume agent configuration.
+If client side authentication is also required then additionally the following needs to be added to Flume agent configuration or the global SSL setup can be used (see SSL/TLS support section).
 Each Flume agent has to have its client certificate which has to be trusted by Kafka brokers either individually or by their signature chain.
 Common example is to sign each client certificate by a single Root CA which in turn is trusted by Kafka brokers.